mattmitchell6/paymentintents-boilerplate-sinatra/README.md

-# Billing lab boilerplate
+# PaymentIntents API boilerplate

-Use this boilerplate for the SA Billing integration lab.
+A basic Sinatra boilerplate for PaymentIntents

 ## Using this demo